Amber-Abuah/NEA-Project/README.md

 ![image66](https://user-images.githubusercontent.com/107321078/173202558-c7715967-5fbe-4974-9cc1-a97e6ed92358.png)

 ## Training
-Before moving on to playing the main game, the student has the oppurtunity to play a training game which informs them of the controls, how items work and how to answer the multiple choice questions.
+Before playing the main game, the student has the oppurtunity to play a training game which informs them of the controls, how items work and how to answer the multiple choice questions.
 ![Training Images](https://user-images.githubusercontent.com/107321078/174834003-fbee7d33-04ec-4993-8f09-10fdee8a1f6e.png)